 The Board of Directors of Aimia has concluded that the repurchase of common shares represents an appropriate use of funds to increase shareholder value, as the underlying value of Aimia may not be reflected in the market price of its common shares from time to time.

 Forward-looking statements are included in this news release.
-These forward-looking statements are identified by the use of terms and phrases such as "anticipate", "believe", "could", "estimate", "expect", "intend", "may", "plan", "predict", "project", "will", "would", and "should", and similar terms and phrases, including references to assumptions.
+These forward-looking statements are typically identified by the use of terms such as "outlook", "guidance", "target", "forecast", "assumption" and other similar expressions or future or conditional terms such as "anticipate", "believe", "could", "estimate", "expect", "intend", "may", "plan", "predict", "project", "will", "would", and "should".
 Such statements may involve but are not limited to comments with respect to strategies, expectations, planned operations or future actions.

-The forward-looking statements contained herein represent Aimia's expectations as of May 13, 2014, and are subject to change after such date.
+The forward-looking statements contained herein represent Aimia's expectations as of the date hereof and are subject to change after such date.
 However, Aimia disclaims any intention or obligation to update or revise any forward-looking statements whether as a result of new information, future events or otherwise, except as required under applicable securities regulations.

 For further information: Analysts: Karen Keyes, 647-428-5280, firstname.lastname@example.org Media: Cheryl Kim, 647-329-5139, email@example.com